shenango/caladan/breakwater/README.md

 ## Supported platform
 Breakwater requires an Intel server with many cores equipped with an Intel NIC based on 82599 chip or Mellanox ConnectX-4 or ConnectX-5 NIC.
-For the best performance, Breakwater requires a low latency switch connecting server and client machines with Mellanox NIC.
+For the best performance, a low latency switch connecting server and client machines and Mellanox NICs are required.

 ## Running Breakwater
 1. Clone this repository to each machine.